Dozens (game): Etymology

+The term dozens has long been debated as to its etymology, with urban legend abounding.
 The first academic treatment of the Dozens was made in 1939 by Yale-based psychologist and social theorist John Dollard, who described the importance of the game among African-American men, and how it is generally played.
 Dollard's description is considered pioneering and accurate.
+Dollard originally wrote that he was unaware of how the term dozens developed, although he suggested a popular twelve-part rhyme may have been the reason for its name.
+He only speculated on how the game itself grew to such prominence.
+Online Etymology Dictionary claims the origin, first attested in 1928, is probably from bulldoze, in the original sense of 'a beating or thrashing'.